-One of the most commonly used Assisted Reproduction Technique used to treat infertility.
-It is a minimally invasive process that places washed perms, bypassing the cervix and inside the uterine cavity, closer to the fallopian tubes, around the time of ovulation, allowing more sperm to reach the egg.
+It is one of the most commonly used Assisted Reproduction Technique to treat infertility.
+It is a minimally invasive process that places washed sperms, bypassing the cervix and inside the uterine cavity, closer to the fallopian tubes, around the time of ovulation, allowing more sperms to reach the egg.

-This process is combined with Controlled Ovarian Hyperstimulation so as to ensure that there is more than one egg available for fertilization.
+This process is combined with Controlled Ovarian Hyperstimulation to ensure there is more than one egg available for fertilization.

-IUI is commonly used for women, who have problem not ovulating regularly.
-In conjunction with ovulation induction, the process is used to treat various issues of female infertility such as endometriosis, cervical scarring due to surgery or infection.
-However, the process does needs fallopian tubes to be patent (No Blockage), and the husband’s sperm count to be adequate.
+IUI is commonly recommended for women who have problems ovulating regularly.
+In conjunction with ovulation induction, the process is used to treat various issues of female infertility, such as endometriosis and cervical scarring due to surgery or infection.
+However, the process needs fallopian tubes to be patent (unblocked) and the husband’s sperm count to be adequate.

-The sperm sample needed from the man can be collected in two ways:
+The sperm sample needed can be collected in the following ways:

 At regular intervals, follicular growth is monitored through ultrasound to check if the follicles have reached the required size.